drush-ops/drush/docs/commands.md

 ## Altering Command Info

 Drush command info can be altered from other modules.
-This is done by creating and registering a command definition listener.
+This is done by creating and registering a [command definition listener](listeners.md).
 Listeners are dispatched once after non-bootstrap commands are instantiated and once again after bootstrap commands are instantiated.

-In the module that wants to alter command info, add a class that:

-1. The class namespace, relative to base namespace, should be `Drupal\<module-name>\Drush\Listeners` and the class file should be located under the `src/Drush/Listeners` directory.
-1. The filename must have a name like FooListener.php.
-The prefix `Foo` can be whatever string you want.
-The file must end in `Listener.php`.
-1. The class should implement the `#[AsListener]` PHP Attribute.
-1. Implement the alteration logic via a `__invoke(ConsoleDefinitionsEvent $event)` method.
 1. Along with the alter code, it's recommended to log a debug message explaining what exactly was altered.
 This makes things easier on others who may need to debug the interaction of the alter code with other modules.
 Also, it's a good practice to inject the logger in the class constructor.

 For an example, see [WootDefinitionListener](https://github.com/drush-ops/drush/blob/13.x/sut/modules/unish/woot/src/Drush/Listeners/WootDefinitionListener.php) provided by the testing 'woot' module.